tomlouismurphy/guillotine/README.md

 People may be particularly confused by the mechanisms in the game that award bonus points for specific classes of noble or remove collected nobles from one's total score.
 A movelog could be useful to track through score or property changes.

-This is a game where the rules are likely possible enough for kids to play, but it might not be ideal from a thematic perspective - guillotines and the like.
+This is a game where the rules are likely possible enough for kids to play, but it would not be ideal from a thematic perspective - guillotines and the like.
 Might need a reskin that plays down the death.

 Sometimes people are bad at math.
 Action cards that move nobles ahead 3 or 4 places in the line might be miscalculated by the player, so they'll need confirmation of the place where the card will be going.

 TODO - afternoon, 10/4
--create button to move selected action card to 0 position in index and deploy card -perhaps a confirmation modal to pop up after action card is selected -create button to take noble
--in between playing the action card and taking the noble, the action card functionality is disabled
+-perhaps a confirmation modal to pop up after action card is selected -in between playing the action card and taking the noble, the action card functionality is disabled -there is a glitch in the tradeHand function as a result of how I have written the code for employing an action card.
+Also applies to drawActions and rearrangeNobles.
+-need to write a function that, if the action deck runs out of cards, reshuffles the discardedActions array into the action deck.
+-fix glitch where h3's can gain the class "clicked" -if I click an action card but no corresponding card in the queue the action card still discards -show point value of each noble on its card